 The cost per serving below is generated by Whisk.com and is based on costs in individual supermarkets.
 For more information about how we calculate costs per serving read our FAQS

 Peel and finely slice the onions, garlic and ginger, then deseed and finely slice the chillies.
 Pick the coriander leaves, finely chopping the stalks, and deseed and slice the peppers.

 Put your largest roasting tray on the hob over a medium heat, and drizzle in 1 tablespoon of oil.
 Add the spices and curry leaves and fry for 2 minutes, then add the chopped veg, garlic and coriander stalks.
 Cook for 15 minutes, or until softened, stirring occasionally.

-Place the salmon into the tray, skin side down.
-Season and drizzle with olive oil, then carefully turn the salmon skin side up and place the tray in the oven for around 20 minutes, or until the salmon is almost cooked through.
-Meanwhile, quarter the tomatoes and butterfly the prawns by carefully running a sharp knife down the back of each one and flattening them out.
+Place the salmon into the tray, skin-side down.
+Season with sea salt and black pepper, and drizzle lightly with oil.
+After 1 minute, carefully turn the salmon skin-side up, then place the tray in the oven for 20 minutes, or until the salmon is almost cooked through.

 Quarter the tomatoes, and run the tip of a knife down the backs of the prawns and pull out the vein, meaning they'll butterfly as they cook.